Marie Stopes: Married Love

 Around the start of her annulment proceedings in 1913, Stopes began to write a book about the way she thought marriage should work.
 In July 1913, she met Margaret Sanger, who had just given a talk on birth control at a Fabian Society meeting.
 Stopes showed Sanger her writings and sought her advice about a chapter on contraception.
 Stopes's book was finished by the end of 1913.
 She offered it to Blackie and Son, who declined.
 Several publishers refused the book because they thought it too controversial.
 When Binnie Dunlop, secretary of the Malthusian League, introduced her to Humphrey Verdon Roe—Stopes's future second husband—in 1917, she received the boost that helped her publish her book.
 Roe was a philanthropist interested in birth control; he paid Fifield & Co. to publish the work.
 The book was an instant success, requiring five editions in the first year, and elevated Stopes to national prominence.

 Married Love was published on 26 March 1918; that day, Stopes was visiting Humphrey Roe, who had just returned with a broken ankle from service during the First World War after his aeroplane crashed.
 Less than two months later they were married and Stopes had her first opportunity to practise what she preached in her book.
 The success of Married Love encouraged Stopes to provide a follow-up; the already written Wise Parenthood: a Book for Married People, a manual on birth control that was published later that year.
 Many readers wrote to Stopes for personal advice, which she energetically endeavoured to give.

 Wise Parenthood was aimed at married women, as Stopes believed birth control to be necessary for married couples to help protect mothers against the exhaustion of excessive childbearing.
-Although many considered Stopes' advocacy of birth control to be scandalous, Wise Parenthood printed ten editions and was a successful sequel to Married Love.
+Although many considered Stopes's advocacy of birth control to be scandalous, Wise Parenthood printed ten editions and was a successful sequel to Married Love.

 The following year, Stopes published A Letter to Working Mothers on how to have healthy children and avoid weakening pregnancies, a condensed version of Wise Parenthood aimed at the poor.
 It was a 16-page pamphlet and was to be distributed free of charge.
 Stopes's intended audience had—until this work—been the middle classes.
 She had shown little interest in, or respect for, the working classes; the Letter was aimed at redressing her bias.

 On 16 July 1919, Stopes—pregnant and a month overdue—entered a nursing home.
 Stopes and the doctors clashed over the method of birth—she was not allowed to give birth on her knees.
 The child was stillborn; the doctors suggested the incident was due to syphilis, but an examination excluded the possibility.
 Stopes was furious and said her baby had been murdered.
 She was 38 years old.